Welcome to Tri-Cities Central, a twice-weekly newsletter highlighting local happenings in Batavia, Geneva, St. Charles and surrounding communities.

 Get yours: subscribe here.
 Refer a friend: share this link.

-February and spring 2026 are shaping up to be a busy and meaningful stretch at St. Mark’s Episcopal Church in Geneva, with several events and programs designed to bring people together — around the table, in conversation, in service, and in family life.
+Spring 2026 is shaping up to be a busy and meaningful stretch at St. Mark’s Episcopal Church in Geneva, with several events and programs designed to bring people together — around the table, in conversation, in service, and in family life.

 Whether you’re looking for a community dinner, a way to give back, a chance to share your story, or a faith milestone for your child, St. Mark’s has something happening.